codeigniter4/CodeIgniter4/user_guide_src/source/general/managing_apps.rst

 several different applications, simply put all of the directories located inside your application directory into their own (sub)-directory.

-For example, let's say you want to create two applications, named "foo" and "bar".
+For example, let's say you want to create two applications, named **foo** and **bar**.
 You could structure your application project directories like this:

 .. code-block:: text